tmknom/git-push-action/README.md

 Currently, the implementation assumes pushing to a newly created branch.
 If you attempt to push to an existing branch, a Git command error such as "branch already exists" may occur.

+### What happens if an error occurs during Git operations?

+If a Git operation such as `switch`, `commit`, or `push` fails, the action will output a detailed error message and fail immediately.
+The error message includes the Git command's stderr output for easier debugging.

 ## Related projects